potaito/potaito.github.io/_posts/2019-04-22-pfsense-pfblockerng-fails-because-of-unbound.md

     -rw-r-----   1 unbound  unbound  1318 Apr 22 18:19 unbound_server.pem
     ```

-4. Once `unbound` is happy again, reload pfBlockerNG in its update tab.
-This time `rebound` was reloaded without any issues:
+4. Now that `unbound` is happy again, go to pfBlockerNG's update tab and force a reload.
+This time `unbound` started without any issues:
     ```
     ------------------------------------------------------------------------
     Assembling DNSBL database... completed [ 04/22/19 18:22:04 ]